 9. Lunch Club

-The Lunch Club continued to thrive and look forward to using their new equipment.
+The Lunch Club continued to thrive and numbers remain steady.

 All correspondence was read and actioned as necessary.